nate-bake/SEASCAPE/README.md

     - Flatten vector and matrix into a list of doubles (row-major).
   - Once we finish calibration I should remove `.bin` files and add tell git to ignore them.
 - Look into adding I2C sensors.
-- Add our own estimator and controller to `air.cpp`.
+- Add our own estimator and controller to core.
 - Maybe break up `air.cpp` into multiple files.
 - Update telemetry thread and maybe add some config settings for it.
+  - Figure out what to do with ADC data.
 - Try to anticipate potential issues and reduce the probability that `air.cpp` process will ever crash.
 - Test like every individual piece in different config scenarios.
   - Especially servo thread since I don't know if RCIN and PWM scales are the same.
 - Documentation overview and config setting explanations.
-- Maybe remove vector keys from config.json file.

 ## INSTALLATION / EXECUTION